Are you planning on transferring to a university? Considering starting a business? Trying to pick a major?

 No matter where you are on the path to transfer, come to this session if you have any questions!

-This session will offer guidance on requirements for an Associate of Business with an Accounting Major at GRCC as well as transferring to a 4-year college.
-We will also discuss accounting careers, CPA requirements and internships.
+This session will offer guidance on requirements for an associate of business with an Accounting Major at GRCC as well as transferring to a 4-year college.
+We will also discuss accounting careers, certified public accountant requirements, and internships.

 11:30 a.m.-12:30 p.m.

 There has never been a better time to start your own business and be your own boss!
 This session will focus on taking your idea and turning it into a successful business.
 You'll also receive personalized coaching on your business idea.